gradyh/ISS-Tracking-Pointer/README.md

 # ISS-Tracking-Pointer
 ISS Orbit Tracking Pointer

 See YouTube video linked below for more information about this project.
+The code compiles using mbed on the Nucleo F401RE development board.

 <a href="https://www.youtube.com/watch?v=sIE0mcOGnms" target="_blank"><img src="http://img.youtube.com/vi/sIE0mcOGnms/0.jpg"